 Do You Have the Right Bra Size?

 The only way to tell whether the bra size given to you by a bra size calculator and chart is right is to put it to the test.
-Try on bras from different brands and see whether the same bra size fits you with the right comfort and support.
+Try on bras in your size from different brands and see whether you get the same comfort and support from each one.

 - The straps stay put on your shoulders and don’t dig in.

 - The band sits snugly against your back on any hook, ideally the loosest one.
-There should only be enough room to slide one finger underneath.
+There should only be enough room to slide one finger underneath the band.

-- The cups properly cover your breasts, no overflow or gaps.
+- The cups properly cover your breasts with no overflow or gaps.

 - The underwire sits comfortably under your breasts.

-Or, conversely, you can look at it the other way and determine whether you have the wrong bra size based on the tell-tale signs of a bad bra size: cup gaps, straps and bands that are either too loose or tight, band riding up, etc.
+You can also look at it the other way and determine whether you have the wrong bra size based on the tell-tale signs of a bad bra fit: cup gaps, straps and bands that are either too loose or tight, band riding up, etc.

 - The straps dig into your shoulders leaving painful marks, or slide off, especially if they’re adjusted to the tightest fit.

-- The band feels too tight or loose.
-A big no-no if it squeezes or rides up on the loosest hook or slides around on the tightest hook.
+- The band feels too tight or loose, especially if it squeezes or rides up on the loosest hook or slides around on the tightest hook.